 Social Media Marketing: It’s time to get your message out and there is no faster way to accomplish this than using social media.
 Scheduling your posts will make your life much easier.
 We recommend Hootsuite.
-It’s free, and easy to use.
+It’s free and easy to use.
 For each blog post, schedule a variety of posts on your social media accounts.
 Don’t overshare.
 Find a good balance.
 You don’t want to annoy your prospects.

-Once you are successfully implementing the previous phase, it’s time to start set up a review process to go through everything part of your strategy.
-Once you see what you have have accomplished you can adjust to try to improve.
+Once you are successfully implementing the previous phase, it’s time to start setting up a review process to go through everything part of your strategy.
+Once you see what you have accomplished you can adjust to try to improve.
 If you haven’t done so already, set up a Google Analytics account to track your visits and conversions.
 We recommend checking quarterly or every other month to start.
 As you have more time, move to monthly or bi-weekly reviews.

 Review and Improve: Knowing what’s working and what’s not will save you time and money.
 This is why reviewing what you’ve done and the impact it has had is so important.

 Here are some general questions to answer while reviewing your metrics:

 - Which calls-to-action are receiving high click-through rates and which ones are not?

 - How can we improve our calls to action, landing pages, and content offers to try and increase conversion rates?